simeononsecurity/simeononsecurity.ch/content/articles/use-chatgpt-in-your-terminal-bash-powershell-python/index.en.md

 chatgpt answer --question "What is the capital of France?"
 ```

-The ChatGPT CLI can also be utilized with basic scripts:
+The ChatGPT CLI can also be used with basic scripts:

 **Linux:**
 ```bash